oduerr/hsk/hsk5_flashcard_spec.md

 ⸻

 A) Scope & Outcomes
-	•	Users can tap Speak to hear the current card’s hanzi (fallback: pinyin).
+	•	Users can tap Speak to hear the current card's hanzi (fallback: pinyin).
-	•	If OpenAI TTS fails or is disabled, the app automatically uses the browser’s Web Speech voice.
+	•	If OpenAI TTS fails or is disabled, the app automatically uses the browser's Web Speech voice.
 	•	(Optional) Cache audio per text to avoid repeat synthesis and reduce latency/cost.
 	•	All TTS code lives outside main.js.